akananth/Graphql--Unit/README.md

 $ npm install express --save  #Install express framework  https://unit.nginx.org/howto/express/
 $ npm link unit-http  #First, you need to have the unit-http module installed.
 If it’s global, symlink it in your project directory:
 ```
-* Create your Express app; let’s store it as /demo/apollo.js.
+* Create your Apollo GraphQL hello app; let’s store it as /demo/apollo.js.

 ```
 import { ApolloServer } from '@apollo/server';